 Patients will be taken on a journey, known as the care pathway.

-This will allow patients to:
+This will allow patients to receive:

-- receive treatment where clinically necessary
+- treatment where clinically necessary

-- take responsibility for their oral health
+- a self-care plan and preventative care advice to help them take responsibility for their oral health

 - make the most effective change in their oral health